theriley106/Headspace-Bandwidth-Reducer/README.md

 - Ensure that no portions of the audio file that contain speech are removed

-- Split all Headspace guided meditation files while preserving timestamps indicating durations of extended silence
+- Split all Headspace guided meditation Mp3 files while preserving timestamps indicating durations of extended silence

 - Create a way of triggering a "Pause" in the audio playing on the client end

 - Create a way of distributing both the audio files and "Pause" durations to the user

 All of these steps have been successfully implemented in the programs contained in this repository, with the exception of #6.
-As a customer of Headspace, I have no way of modifying the way in which the app serves audio files.
-However, I have implemented the modified method of distributing audio using both [Python](bandwidthModifier.py) and [Javascript](templates/index.html)
+I, of course, have no way of either viewing or modifying the way in which the app serves audio files.
+However, I have implemented the modified method of distributing audio using both [Python](bandwidthModifier.py) and [Javascript](templates/index.html).
+Additionally, the way in which silence durations are structured makes it relatively easy to implement #6 using Swift (IOS) or Kotlin (Android).